 Once the pulling begins, the athletes may not change their grip or re-grip the stick.
-If an athlete attempts to re-grip the stick while pulling or falls over, the opposing athlete will win that round.
-Prior to starting, athletes will be warned for jerking, twisting, not pulling steady, and leaning to the side.
-Each athlete will be given two warnings (throughout the entire competition) to correct form; on the third infraction, the athlete will lose that pull.
+If an athlete attempts to re-grip or jerks the stick while pulling, the opposing athlete will win that round.
+If both athletes pull each other sideways at the same time, the athletes re-start the pull.
 The athlete who wins two out of three attempts will be declared the winner of the match (a coin toss will determine the grip positions for the third pull, if needed.)

 Double elimination brackets will be used for the competition.
+For safety purposes, arm braces, casts, and jewelry are prohibited.
 Spotters will only be used at the feet for Senior Games athletes.
 All spotters must remain in place and not in the way of the pullers or the stick.